espressif/esptool/README.md

 ### Serial Port

-The serial port is selected using the `-p` option, like `-p /dev/ttyUSB0` (on unixen like Linux and OSX) or `-p COM1` (on Windows).
+The serial port is selected using the `-p` option, like `-p /dev/ttyUSB0` (Linux and macOS) or `-p COM1` (Windows).

+Note: Windows and macOS may require drivers to be installed for a particular USB/serial adapter, before a serial port is available.
+Consult the documentation for your particular device.
+On macOS, you can also consult [System Information](https://support.apple.com/en-us/HT203001)'s list of USB devices to identify the manufacturer or device ID when the adapter is plugged in.
+On Windows, you can use [Windows Update or Device Manager](https://support.microsoft.com/en-us/help/15048/windows-7-update-driver-hardware-not-working-properly) to find a driver.

-If using Cygwin on Windows, you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
-(This is not necessary if using esp-idf for ESP32 with the supplied Windows environment, this environment uses a mingw Python & pyserial which accept COM ports as-is.)
+If using Cygwin or WSL on Windows, you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
+(This is not necessary if using esp-idf for ESP32 with the supplied Windows MSYS2 environment, this environment uses a native Windows Python which accepts COM ports as-is.)

 In Linux, the current user may not have access to serial ports and a "Permission Denied" error will appear.
 On most Linux distributions, the solution is to add the user to the `dialout` group with a command like `sudo usermod -a -G dialout <USERNAME>`.
 Check your Linux distribution's documentation for more information.